Chiragsinh7796/Chiragsinh7796/README.md

-- 👋 Hi, I’m @Chiragsinh7796
+- 👋 Hi, I’m @Chiragsinh
-- 👀 I’m interested in ...
+- 👀 I’m interested in computer language
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in computer science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborae on computer
-- 📫 How to reach me ...
+- 📫 How to reach me with coding

 <!---
 Chiragsinh7796/Chiragsinh7796 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.